 Among Western Australia’s Rainbow Coast’s best-loved landmarks Elephant Rocks and Greens Pool are easily visited from Albany and offer a beautiful stop on a road trip in the area.

 We visited the Rainbow Coast on our road trip from Margaret River to Albany.
 It’s a decent day of driving so in hindsight we probably should have continued to our accommodation in Albany and returned the next day.
 Still, the weather was not really looking good for the rest of the week, so we decided to detour while the going was good.

-Elephant Rocks are located in Williams Bay National Park just a short drive from Denmark, which makes a base for exploring the Rainbow Coast.
+Elephant Rocks are located in Williams Bay National Park just a short drive from Denmark in the south of WA, which makes a base for exploring the Rainbow Coast.